Endometriosis treatment and infertility at Texas Fertility Center New Braunfels

 30 to 50 percent of women with infertility are diagnosed with endometriosis

-Fertility treatments for endometriosis
+Fertility treatments for affected women

 Laparoscopy is a minimally invasive, outpatient surgical procedure that allows Dr. Hudson to identify the endometriosis and frequently treat it at the same time.
 Using a thin telescope-like instrument (the laparoscope) inserted into a small incision at the navel, Dr. Hudson can locate any scar tissue or adhesions and remove them during the actual procedure.
 The patient can usually go home the same day and quickly return to normal activities.

 Rating endometriosis and the chances for pregnancy